AceDataCloud/SoraAPI/README.md

 ### Image to Video Task

-If you want to create an image to video task, the parameter `image_urls` must first be passed with the reference image links, allowing you to specify the following content:
+If you want to create an image to video task, the parameter `image_urls` must first be passed in with the reference image links, allowing you to specify the following content:

 - image_urls: the array of reference image links used for this image to video task.

-An example of filling it out is as follows:
+An example of the input is as follows:

 <p><img src="https://cdn.acedata.cloud/ch7x3t.png" width="500" class="m-auto"></p>